 Go ahead and use that large blank space to make a statement.

-A large-scale art piece can make quite the impact, so see if you find something you love.
+A large-scale art piece can make quite the impact, to style a large blank wall so see if you find something you love.

 You can also try a tapestry or even a mirror.